-Shrink your carbon footprint with these recycled, reusable, or compostable products
+Shrink your carbon footprint while traveling with these recycled, reusable, or compostable products.

-Being sustainability-minded while traveling isn’t always easy.
-The dirty truth is that travel itself produces a huge carbon footprint, and not all destinations are eco-friendly.
-But a little foresight can help travelers make a difference no matter where they are.
-Environmentally-conscious products like these eight pieces of gear enable us to take sustainable action before we even venture out on our next trips.
+Being sustainability-minded while traveling isn’t always easy, but a little foresight can help travelers make a difference no matter where they are.
+Environmentally-conscious products like these eight pieces of gear enable us to take ecofriendly action before we even venture out on our next trips.

-LunchSkins recyclable paper quart bags redefine the way you sustainably pack your midflight snacks.
-One hundred percent recyclable (and compostable, when practical), the bags are made from natural wood pulp that has been ground and pressed to form a naturally grease-resistant barrier.
-They’re plastic- and BPA-free and devoid of toxic chemicals and waxes.
-The bags are resealable, too, so you don’t have to worry about accidentally dislodging your peanut butter sandwich as you scramble through airport security lines.
+LunchSkins bags redefine the way you sustainably pack your midflight snacks.
+Made from natural wood pulp that has been ground and pressed to form a naturally grease-resistant barrier, the 100 percent recyclable bags are plastic- and BPA-free and devoid of toxic chemicals and waxes.
+They’re resealable, too, so you don’t have to worry about accidentally dislodging your peanut butter sandwich as you scramble through airport security lines.

 View this post on Instagram